Sabreclaw/catboost-xgboost-lightgbm/README.md

 This repository contains:
 - model-server/ – a FastAPI inference server that loads a selected model and serves predictions.
 - test-server/ – a Locust load-testing setup that sends single-row POST /invocation requests to the model server (no /health checks from Locust).
-- fraud-detection-with-catboost-xgboost-lightgbm.ipynb – a notebook exploring/modeling fraud detection.
+- training-scripts/ – a standalone training CLI (training.py) to train CatBoost, LightGBM, and XGBoost models and optionally save dataset splits.

 For component-specific details, see:
 - Model server: [model-server/README.md](model-server/README.md)